shadiaal/Unit_Testing/README.md

 This project uses **NUnit**  to run unit tests.
 Tests cover:

-- ✅ Create: Adding new users and orders.
+- Create: Adding new users and orders.
-- ✅ Read: Fetching users and orders by ID.
+- Read: Fetching users and orders by ID.
-- ✅ Update: Updating existing users and orders.
+- Update: Updating existing users and orders.
-- ✅ Delete: Removing users and orders.
+- Delete: Removing users and orders.
-- ✅ Edge Cases: Handling null values, empty fields, and non-existent IDs.
+- Edge Cases: Handling null values, empty fields, and non-existent IDs.
-- ✅ Exception Handling: Graceful failure and validation.